Photo-real Salon Watercolor Nails - Watercolor nail art - featuring nail art, red - nail art inspiration and design ideas

 Frequently Asked Questions

-How long does this design last?
+How long will this design last?

 Aftercare Tips

-• Moisturize hands regularly to prevent dryness.
+• Moisturize hands regularly with a rich hand cream.

-• Avoid picking or peeling the gel polish.
+• Avoid picking or peeling the polish.

 Safe Removal